SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 Each transaction has an identifier, which you use when referring to the transaction.
 This identifier is created by Simplex and returned in the response.

-Other than `referer_url` **all parameters are optional**.

-When a parameter is required in order to complete the checkout flow, but is not supplied, Simplex will ask the end-user for it.
-For example: if `quote_id` is not supplied then Simplex will ask the end-user how much cryptocurrency they wish to sell, and will present an appropriate fiat quote.

-Parameters in `account_details` are optional but allow Simplex's risk algorithms to approve a broader range of end-users.
+Parameters except `account_id` in `account_details` are optional but allow Simplex's risk algorithms to approve a broader range of end-users.
 The more information you supply in `account_details` the more accurate Simplex's risk decisions will be, and as a result the happier your users become.

 The response includes a transaction URL to which you send your end-user in order to start the checkout flow.